One 24-hour cycle:

 Flat tire at 5:30 am.

-Pre-dawn walk to the train station, in a drizzle, with five jubilant companions who didn’t sleep at all because of the excitement of their liberation.
-One companion was going to be reunited with his mother after a separation of 38 years.
+Pre-dawn walk to the train station, in a drizzle, with five jubilant companions who didn’t sleep a wink because of the excitement of their liberation.
+One companion was reuniting with his mother after a separation of 38 years.

 We arrive at the airport only to discover that one of our companions has a reservation for a flight that departs on that date – NEXT MONTH.
 We fixed that.

-I introduce an asylum seeking companion from West Africa to an iconic Southern diner, Waffle House.
-I then spend too much time trying to figure out how to explain grits to her via a translation app.
+I introduce an asylum-seeking companion from West Africa to an iconic Southern diner, Waffle House.
+I then spend too much time unsuccessfully figuring out how to explain grits to her via a translation app.
 I was determined; she was not persuaded.

 I return home via public transportation and nap.
 AAA changes the flat tire while I sleep.

-In the evening, Charlotte and I and a long-term resident gather around the piano to sing some hymns from our resident’s native home of West Africa.
-We also teach him some Negro spirituals and his voice fills the Meeting Room as he catches on and we sing, “Were you there when he rose up from the tomb…”
+In the evening, Charlotte and I and a long-term resident gather around the piano to sing hymns from our resident’s native home of West Africa.
+We also teach him some Negro spirituals; his voice fills the Meeting Room as he catches on.
+We sing, “Were you there when he rose up from the tomb?”

-A new guest arrives at our door and is greeted as friend.
-This time it’s an 18 year old asylum seeker separated from her two younger siblings whom she migrated without any parent.
+A new guest arrives at our door and is greeted as a friend.
+This time it’s an 18-year-old asylum seeker separated from her two younger siblings with whom she migrated, without a parent.
 The teenage asylum seeker spent 3 months in ICE custody.
-Within the next 24 hours she will reunite with her siblings.
+Within the next 24 hours, she will reunite with her siblings.